mrfright/cleveland-tech/README.md

 # Cleveland Tech

-List of local Cleveland tech companies and resources
+List of local Cleveland tech companies and resources, in absolutely no order.

 ## Cleveland Companies